lucasluc4/lucasluc4/README.md

 ### Some of my main repositories

 - [My React Cognito App](https://github.com/lucasluc4/my-react-cognito-app) is a sample application that demonstrates how to connect a React application to AWS Cognito using Amplify.
-It's a companion repository for my article at Medium, currently available in Portuguese 🇧🇷
+It's a companion repository for my article at Medium, currently available only in Portuguese 🇧🇷

 <!--